 Like Robinson, these four men had to deal with unimaginable pressure.
 They had teammates who wouldn’t shake their hands, fans ridiculed and threatened them.
 None could stay in the same hotels as their teammates.
 And they all had to prove to the world that a Black man could be just as good as a white man, not just at baseball, but as members of society.
 Like #42, they were all pioneers.

-On July 5, 1947, less than three months after Robinson’s first appearance in the National League, Larry Doby pinch-hit in the seventh inning of the Cleveland Indians’ game against the Chicago White Sox, becoming the first Black player in the American League.
+On July 5, 1947, less than three months after Robinson’s first appearance in the National League, Larry Doby pinch-hit in the seventh inning of the Cleveland Guardians' (then known as the Cleveland Indians) game against the Chicago White Sox, becoming the first Black player in the American League.
 Although his career started out on a low note with a strikeout, it ended triumphantly, with his bust in the National Baseball Hall of Fame.

 Doby was born in Camden, South Carolina, but became a three-sport star in high school in Paterson, New Jersey.
 He was soon noticed by the Newark Eagles of the Negro National League, and signed to play professionally with them at age 17.
 Because he did not want to lose his amateur status—and his scholarship to Long Island University—Doby played under the pseudonym “Larry Walker.”
 He eventually took his name back, and played for the Eagles for two years before shipping off to the South Pacific in World War II.